ezbz/gitlabber/README.rst

         clone an entire gitlab tree using a url and a token: gitlabber -t <personal access token> -u <gitlab url>

-        only print the gitlab tree (assuming you have a token and url in environment variables): gitlabber -p .
+        only print the gitlab tree:
+        gitlabber -p .

         clone only projects under subgroup 'MySubGroup' to location '~/GitlabRoot':